OhLeMatt/COM418-2022-CMProject/README.md

 * Accuracy threshold: this threshold determines the accuracy with which the user would like the scales to be suggested (i.e. to filter out bad suggestions).
 * Amount of notes: the user can select how many notes they would like the scale suggestions to have.

-#### Result
-The resulting suggestions are displayed under a table which shows the scale name, the accuracy of the suggestion, the amount of notes in the scale and alternate names for the scale if any.

 #### Methodology